opendistro-for-elasticsearch/performance-analyzer-rca/INSTALL.md

  ### Installation

- 1. `cd rca-infra` if you're not already in the `rca-infra` folder.
+ 1. Make sure you're in the `rca-infra` folder.

- 2. `docker -t odfe-es/pa-rca:1.0 build` Build and tag the Docker image with our RCA framework.
+ 2. Build and tag the Docker image with our RCA framework.

+    `docker -t odfe-es/pa-rca:1.0 build`

  3. Spin up a two node cluster as follows: